Mathurkarishma/avg-spam-confidence/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running, download the `avg_spam_confidence.py` and `daily_email_count.py` Python files and the text input files, `mbox.txt`, `mbox-07.txt`, and `mbox-short.txt` into the same folder.
 Then run the code in an IDE software, such as IDLE, or in Command Prompt.
+The `avg_spam_confidence.py` file isolates the numeric portion of a text file to output the average spam confidence.
+The `daily_email_count.py` file counts emails that are sent out on a particular day of the week.

 <!-- USAGE EXAMPLES -->
 ## Usage